vvo/putaindecode.io/content/en/articles/js/react/unit-testing.md

 These tests are the minimum coverage to ensure you don't break anything when you work on your component.

-As you can see, tests here are pretty easy to write & straightforward.
+As you can see, tests are straightforward and easy to write.
-**The interesting part is that you don't compare using strings.
-You can use real React components.**
+You just expect some JSX, which is what you implemented.

-You can easily run this full example by getting it from this repository:
+Run this full example by getting it from this repository:

 [github.com/MoOx/react-component-unit-testing-example](https://github.com/MoOx/react-component-unit-testing-example)